 Keeping your stress in check will make it easier to cut sugar from your diet and help keep cravings under control.

-Taking a short walk, talking to a friend, and reading a book are a few simple ways to relax.
+Taking a short walk, talking with a friend, and reading a book are simple ways to relax.

 Exercise